rsxdalv/text-to-tts-webui/README.md

 ## Audio Play
 > [!NOTE]
-> Currently, the Audio Play feature is not available in the main branch as it is still in development, but you cansee [here](https://github.com/h43lb1t0/KokoroTtsTexGernerationWebui/blob/personas/Audio_Play.md) how to use it.
+> Currently, the Audio Play feature is not available in the main branch as it is still in development, but you can see [here](https://github.com/h43lb1t0/KokoroTtsTexGernerationWebui/blob/personas/Audio_Play.md) how to use it.

 Unique TTS voices are assigned to each speaker in dialogue to get a audio play like experience.